|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-During September 1941, this B-17 was part of the first group of 14th Bombardment Squadron B-17s to fly across the Pacific, the longest mass flight of land based aircraft in the world to date.
-The group flew across the Pacific via Rabaul, 7-Mile Drome near Port Moresby on September 9, 1941 and Darwin before finally arriving at Clark Field on Luzon in the Philippines.
+During September 1941, this bomber B-17 was part of the first group of 14th Bombardment Squadron (14th BS) flying across the Pacific bound for the Philippines.
+At the time, this was the longest mass flight of land based aircraft in the world to date.
+The group flew across the Pacific via Rabaul, 7-Mile Drome near Port Moresby on September 9, 1941 and Darwin before finally arriving at Clark Field.

 In the middle of December 1941, took off from Del Monte Airfield piloted by Goodman on a bombing mission against Japanese forces in Lingayen Gulf.
 Soon after taking off, it experienced engine trouble and bombed the alternate target Davao arriving after dark, the first American night bombing mission of the war.

 At the end of December 1941, this B-17 evacuated from the Philippines flying from Del Monte Airfield south to Singosari Airfield on Java.